javimosch/superlandings/knowledge.md

 ### Data Model

 Each landing has these additional fields:
-- `domains`: Array of custom domains (e.g., ["example.com", "www.example.com"])
+- `domains`: Array of domain objects with structure `[{domain: "example.com", published: true}, ...]`
-- `published`: Boolean indicating if currently published to Traefik
+- `published`: Boolean indicating if any domain is currently published to Traefik
 - `traefikConfigFile`: Filename of the deployed Traefik config

+Note:
-Note: Multiple domains are supported - all domains in the array will route to the same landing.
+- Multiple domains are supported - each can be published/unpublished independently
+- The system supports backward compatibility with old string array format
+- New domains are automatically created with `published: false`

 ### Publishing Flow

-1. User configures domain in admin panel
+#### Publish All Domains
-2. User clicks "Publish"
+1. User clicks "Publish" button
+2. All domains are marked as published
-3. Server generates Traefik YAML config
+3. Server generates Traefik YAML config with all domains
 4. Config saved locally in `data/traefik/`
 5. Config deployed to remote Traefik server via SSH/SCP
 6. Traefik automatically picks up the config
-7. Domain now routes to the landing
+7. All domains now route to the landing

+#### Publish Single Domain
+1. User clicks "Pub" button next to specific domain
+2. That domain is marked as published
+3. Traefik config is regenerated with ALL published domains
+4. Config redeployed to Traefik server
+5. New domain starts routing while existing published domains continue working

 ### Unpublishing Flow

+#### Unpublish All Domains
 1. User clicks "Unpublish"
+2. All domains marked as unpublished
-2. Server removes local Traefik config
+3. Server removes local Traefik config
-3. Server removes remote Traefik config via SSH
+4. Server removes remote Traefik config via SSH
-4. Domain stops routing
+5. All domains stop routing

+#### Unpublish Single Domain
+1. User clicks "Unpub" button next to specific domain
+2. That domain is marked as unpublished
+3. If other domains are still published: Traefik config is regenerated without that domain
+4. If no domains left published: Traefik config is removed entirely
+5. That domain stops routing while other published domains continue working

 ### Configuration